 You likely purchased Uninsured Motorist (UM) Coverage and Underinsured Motorist (UIM) coverage when you purchased your own automobile insurance coverage.
 Colorado requires your insurance provider to include this coverage in your policy unless you specifically decline the coverage in writing.
 Your UM Coverage provides coverage for your losses, medical bills, and injuries when the driver of the vehicle that caused the action has no insurance.
 Your UIM Coverage provides coverage for your losses, medical bills, and injuries when the driver of the vehicle that caused the action does not have enough insurance coverage or is underinsured.
 If you own and insure more than one vehicle and depending on when your policies were issued, you may have UM/UIM coverage under multiple policies that can be combined (stacked) for additional coverage.

-If you have been injured as result of the actions of a driver that did not have insurance or did not have enough insurance, contact the attorneys at Larson & Larimer PC as soon as possible.
+If you have been injured as result of the actions of a driver that did not have insurance or did not have enough insurance, contact your trusted personal injury lawyer in Denver at Larson & Larimer PC as soon as possible.
 The attorneys at Larson & Larimer PC are experienced in fighting to protect your right to be compensated by your own insurance company when the at-fault driver is uninsured or underinsured.
 Although your own insurance company has certain obligations and duties to you as their insured, they will still attempt to minimize your compensation.
 The attorneys at Larson & Larimer PC will fight to ensure you receive the compensation you are entitled to.

 Changes to Colorado Insurance Law: Consumers Receive the Coverage They Pay For When Injured by Uninsured Drivers